Choosing between Hunter.io and RocketReach for your B2B contact data often comes down to five questions:

 Is contact data enough, or do you need intent signals, conversation intelligence, and AI-driven deal execution in one place?

-In short, here's what we recommend:
+In short, here is what we recommend:

 RocketReach covers more ground.
 Its database spans 700M professional profiles and 60M companies with both email and phone data, verified in real time on every lookup.
 Intent data powered by Intentsify helps you spot in-market accounts, and the recently launched Sequences feature handles multi-step email campaigns.
 RocketReach fits sales and recruiting teams that need broader contact coverage at a competitive price.
 However, its outreach tools are still maturing, advanced features like intent data and phone numbers are gated to higher tiers, and export caps on self-serve plans can limit high-volume workflows.
+RocketReach earns a G2 rating of 4.5/5 from 654 reviews.

 If your team needs more than a contact database and is ready for a platform that connects data to deal execution, see how ZoomInfo works.